elado/isotope/README.md

 * Server side only
 * Requires download of the whole HTML code, can cause performance issues
-* To change data or bind with a different object on client side JS, need to do some DOM traversal, by using a technique like assigning special classes/attributes to data containers (`<div class="content"></div>` and something like `container.querySelect('.content').textContent=article.content;`)
+* Cannot bind easily to a different object on client side.
+Must re-rendered in the server-side and be downloaded

 ### Approach #2: Client Side EJS Template with JSON Objects